The St. Regis Punta Mita Resort

 A Pacific Peninsula That Sets Its Own Terms

 Riviera Nayarit's luxury resort corridor runs north from Puerto Vallarta along a coastline that transitions from fishing village to international resort peninsula within roughly 50 kilometres.
 At the tip of that arc sits Punta Mita, a gated private enclave that concentrates a small number of high-end resort properties in close proximity.
 The address itself does most of the editorial work: ocean on three sides, the Sierra Madre as a backdrop, and the Marietas Islands visible from the shore.
-Among the properties that have staked their claim here, The St. Regis Punta Mita Resort was first awarded recognition in 2009, giving it a tenure that newer arrivals like the Conrad Punta de Mita cannot claim.
+Among the properties that have staked their claim here, The St. Regis Punta Mita Resort has long been part of the peninsula's luxury landscape, giving it a tenure that newer arrivals like the Conrad Punta de Mita cannot claim.

 That longevity matters on a peninsula where location scarcity is the primary currency.
 The property's recently renovated beachfront position places the Pacific directly in front of every sightline, a geometry that shapes the whole experience from the moment guests arrive to a complimentary margarita rather than a front-desk queue.
 La Liste's 2026 ranking of 97.5 points places the resort among the most credentialed addresses on Mexico's Pacific side, sitting in the same upper bracket as properties that have had decades to refine their offer.